Habitat monitoring methods

 Different studies, same protocols

 Several monitoring studies, each addressing different questions — such as Watershed Health Monitoring, Stream Biological Monitoring, Status & Trends Sentinel Monitoring, and Water Quality Improvement Effectiveness Monitoring — all use the same protocols when collecting biological, chemical, and physical parameter data at a particular stream reach.
 We collect all data during our sampling period, from July 1 to Oct.
 15.

 Reaches divided into transects

 All stream reaches sampled are divided into 11 transects.
 In each of these, we collect a variety of data on substrate size, riparian and fish habitat, large woody debris, and various measures of human disturbance.

-All of these data are recorded in electronic field forms loaded onto electronic field tablets.
-Once the data are uploaded directly into our Environmental Information Management (EIM) database from the electronic field forms, 262 habitat metrics are generated and reported in EIM.
-More information about the habitat metrics generated and detailed information about the methods we use are provided in the links below.
+Raw habitat data are recorded in electronic field forms loaded on tablets.
+The data are uploaded directly into our Watershed Health database, where 262 habitat metrics are calculated and reported.
+More information about the habitat metrics and the methods we use are provided in the links below.

 Quality assurance monitoring plans